aibrahim3546/aibrahim3546/README.md

 ### Hey there! 👋
 #### Ibrahim - @aibrahim3546
-My name is Ibrahim, I am dedicated Software Engineer with 5+ years of experience specializing in frontend development.
-I'm currently a Senior Frontend Developer at [Xsolla](https://xsolla.com) working on improving the game industry.
+My name is Ibrahim, I am dedicated Software Engineer with 6+ years of experience specializing in frontend development.
+I'm currently a Senior Frontend Developer at [Ryt Bank](https://rytbank.my) working on improving the game industry.

-More about me at: [ahmadibrahim.io](https://ahmadibrahim.io)

 ### 🔭 Tech
 - ReactJS